 Uetliberg in Zurich

 - Free thing to do in Zurich (if you get up by train, you will need a train ticket)

 You can start your second day in Zurich with a mountain excursion.
 If you enjoy hiking and appreciate great views, you will surely love the Uetliberg (Uetli Mountain) as much as I do.

 Btw: if you are looking for my great mountain views in Switzerland (that come without any hiking), click here.

 It is easily accessible via train – from the train station, it is just a few more minutes (uphill) walk.

 At the top, you will find a restaurant and an extra platform on which you can walk.
 It is a few extra stairs but the views are even better from the very top.
 They charge CHF 2 for the platform (you can walk the first few steps for free and then have to pay if you want to get to the very top).

 - Uetliberg is the “house mountain” in Zurich and part of the Albis chain, rising to 870 meters above sea level (2,850 feet) and towering around 450 meters over the city.

 - It offers nice views of Lake Zurich and the city with the mountains in the background.

-- You could spend a full day here, but with only 2 days in Zurich, I suggest only planning in a few hours and use the train for getting up and down.
+- You could spend a full day here, but with only 2 days in Zurich, I suggest only planning a few hours there and using the train for getting up and down.

 - However, if you want to hike up and down and enjoy a picnic at Uetliberg, you need more time.